-Pierce County's program, Summer Reading for All Ages , runs June 18–Aug.
-31. Track your reading minutes and earn prizes at 5, 10 and 15 hours plus do bonus activities for more prizes (while supplies last).
-Separate reading logs for young children and older tweens/teens.
+Pierce County's Build a Better World program runs June 24–Sept 3.
+Track your reading minutes and earn prizes at 3, 6 and 9 hours (while supplies last) plus be entered to win a $25 gift certificate.
+Separate reading logs exist for young children and older tweens/teens.

 Events: Check out all the great summer events for kids, tweens and teens using the interactive events calendar.
 Just click on "Summer Reading" and filter by age group.

-Teens: Teens with a valid Pierce County Library card can also enter the Teen Summer Challenge, June 1–Aug.
-31. Earn points and virtual badges online by tracking reading and exploring your interests, your library (find secret codes hidden in the stacks) and your community.
+Teens: Teens with a valid Pierce County Library card can also enter the Teen Summer Challenge.
+Earn points for a shot at awesome rewards by tracking reading and face dozens of challenges designed to explore your world.

-Events: Lots of fun events including the Library Olympics, arts and crafts, hula-hooping, visits from the raptors from Sarvey Wildlife Center and kid-centric performances.
+Events: Lots of fun events including the Read-a-thon, arts and crafts, Lego building, hula-hooping, kid-centric performances and even a flying toy demonstration from the Museum of Flight: Flying Gizmo Show.
 Find summer events here.

-The Timberline Regional libraries' summer reading program “Summer at the Library” also uses the On Your Mark, Get Set...READ! program.
+The Timberline Regional libraries' summer reading program has also embraced the "Build a Better World" theme.
+Log 400 minutes of reading or other literacy activities to receive a book and coupons from Papa Murphy's and Northwest Trek/Point Defiance Zoo.
 Sign up at the library or online.
 Free programs, activities and prizes for all ages.

-Teens: Sign up for the Teen Summer Reading program online.
+Teens: Register for the Teen Summer Reading program online.

 Bookstore summer reading programs

-The University Book Store's Summer Explorer's program encourages kids pre-K–8th grade to sign up at the University District store, start with a 20 percent off coupon and then pick out a prize after reading five books.
+The University Book Store is kicking off their Mission: Summer Reading program.
+Pick up a Book Intel File at the U District, Mill Creek, or Tacoma store.
+Start with a 20 percent off coupon and then pick out a prize after reading five books.
 Get a free book, a coupon and a cool button after reading 10 books.
-Program runs May 21–Aug.
+Program runs May 25–Aug.
 31.

-Half Price Books has the Feed Your Brain program for Pre-K–High School students June 1–July 31 (reading logs due before Sept.
+Half Price Books has the Feed Your Brain program for pre-K–high school students June 1–July 31 (reading logs due before Sept.
 1).
-Kids up to 8th grade can score $5 in HPB Bookworm Bucks for every 300 minutes of reading.
+Kids up to eighth grade can score $5 in HPB Bookworm Bucks for every 300 minutes of reading.
 High school students may write reviews of their favorite books to earn their Bookworm Bucks (one review per month).
-Find your local store here.